IcyG1045/CM4Cam/README.md

 Streams, records video, and takes a picture with Picamera2 using a Raspi Compute Module 4 with a Waveshare CM4-Nano-C noir camera base board.

+# RUN install_libraries.py to install everything.
+If you do that then you will only need to enable your camera in /boot.config.txt

 This is based off of [allphasepi's work](https://github.com/allphasepi/Webcam/tree/main) which is based off [KarasuY's article](https://github.com/raspberrypi/picamera2/issues/844).